Knowing your risk of a genetic cancer means looking to the past, living in the present and planning for the future.

 Victoria Seewaldt, an oncologist and director of the breast cancer prevention program at Duke Comprehensive Cancer Center in Durham, N.C., says it’s important to remember that not every woman who has a BRCA1 or BRCA2 mutation will develop breast or ovarian cancer.
 The mutation increases risk, she emphasizes.

-“Some women have BRCA2, and they generally have potential for an ER-positive breast cancer with a good prognosis,” Seewaldt says.
+“Some women have BRCA2, and they generally have the potential for an ER-positive breast cancer with a good prognosis,” Seewaldt says.
 “Not all BRCA are created equal.”

 We want to make sure every woman with a BRCA mutation who wants to be screened has that option.